Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_mpsoc.rst

 1. Installing a Board Image.

    a.
-Download the SD card system image files from the following links:
+Download the SD card image from the appropriate link:

       - `ZCU102 <https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-zcu102-dpu-v2022.2-v3.0.0.img.gz>`__
       - `ZCU104 <https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-zcu104-dpu-v2022.2-v3.0.0.img.gz>`__
       - `KV260 <https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-kv260-dpu-v2022.2-v3.0.0.img.gz>`__

-	.. note:: For ZCU102/ZCU104/KV260, the version of the board image should be 2022.2 or above.
+	.. note:: For the ZCU102/ZCU104/KV260, the version of the board image should be 2022.2 or above.

    b.
 Use Etcher software to burn the image file onto the SD card.

    c.
-Insert the SD card with the image into the destination board.
+Insert the imaged SD card into the target board.

    d.
 Plug in the power adapter and boot the board using the serial port to interact with the target.

    e.
 Configure the IP address and related settings for the board using the serial port.

-   For the details, refer to `Setting Up the Evaluation Board <https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Setting-Up-the-Evaluation-Board>`__.
+   For additional details, refer to `Setting Up the Evaluation Board <https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Setting-Up-the-Evaluation-Board>`__.

 2. (Optional) Run ``zynqmp_dpu_optimize.sh`` to optimize board settings.